boostmysites25/aibshtechnologies/README.md

 ## 📄 License

-This project is proprietary software owned by Codexa.
+This project is proprietary software owned by AiBik Tech Solutions.

 ## 🤝 Contributing